Titanic

 They terminated at the bridge deck (B Deck) and were covered with steel plates which

+formed the outer skin of the ships.
 The 2,000 hull plates were single pieces of rolled steel, mostly up to 6 feet (1.8 m) wide and 30 feet (9.1 m) long and weighing between 2.5 and 3 tons.
 Their thickness varied from 1.5 inches (3.8 cm) to 1 inch (2.5 cm).
 The plates were laid in a clinkered (overlapping) fashion from the keel to the bilge.
+Above that point they were laid in the "in and out" fashion, where strake

+plating was applied in bands (the "in strakes") with the gaps covered by the "out strakes", overlapping on the edges.
 Steel welding was still in its infancy so the structure had to be held together with over three million iron and steel rivets which by themselves weighed over 1,200 tons.
-They were fitted using hydraulic machines or were hammered in by hand.
+They were fitted using hydraulic machines or were hammered in by hand. |

 General view of Titanic in the fitting-out berth following her launch; the final stages of construction and outfitting were carried out here.
 Here the final coat of paint has begun to be applied starting at the sternThe interiors of the Olympic-class hips were subdivided into sixteen primary compartments divided by fifteen bulkheads which extended well above the waterline.
 Eleven vertically closing watertight doors could seal off the compartments in the event of an emergency.